Tarrgon/uncompressedE621Mirror/README.md

 This is a tool for furry artists to have hi-res versions of their art be mirrored to e621 rather than going through multiple compression hoops when uploading to certain sites.

 # Obtaining a key
 Due to the nature of this project, you must obtain an access key before using.
-This key can be obtained by adding `trikzz__` on discord and sending me a message.
+This key can be obtained by adding `tarrgon.` on discord and sending me a message.

 ## Setting your key
 Right click on the extension and click "Options" then paste your key in the only available text box and click the button.